-Goodwill is an asset representing the future economic benefit arising from assets acquired in a business combination that are not separately identified and recognized.
-Goodwill is reviewed for impairment at least annually in accordance with the provisions of ASC Topic 350, Intangibles - Goodwill and Other.
-The impairment test is a two-step test.
-Under the first step, the fair value of the reporting unit is compared with its carrying value (including goodwill).
+If considered necessary, under the first step, the fair value of the reporting unit is compared with its carrying value (including goodwill).
 If the fair value of the reporting unit is less than its carrying value, an indication of impairment exists for the reporting unit and the enterprise must perform step two of the impairment test (measurement).
 Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
 The implied fair value is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation and the residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
 Fair value of the reporting unit is determined using a discounted cash flow analysis.
 If the fair value of the reporting unit exceeds its carrying value, step two does not need to be performed.
-No impairment losses have been recorded in 2015.